Abimbolaabbey/Bike_share_analysis/README.md

 ##### STEP 2: WRANGLE DATA AND COMBINE INTO A SINGLE FILE

 * Compare column names each of the files
-* While the names don't have to be in the same order, they DO need to match perfectly before

 colnames(X202107_divvy_tripdata)
 colnames(X202112_divvy_tripdata)